 As the FAA carries out its mission, it must comply with regulations protecting the environment.
 All airport operations must be carried out with consideration for how the environment could be adversely affected.
 Airport environmental concerns may include many things: noise; land use; social impacts; air quality; endangered and threatened species; energy supply and natural resources; light emissions; solid waste impacts; or construction impacts.

-For the purpose of this Competition, the ACRP has chosen to focus on: making snow and ice removal more environmentally friendly, improved methods for containment and cleanup of fuel spills, storm water management, noise reduction, air quality around airports, and energy efficiency.
+This Design category has challenges that focus on improvements in snow and ice removal, containment and cleanup of fuel spills, storm water management, noise reduction and energy efficiency that will help airports carry out their mission in a way that will be environmentally sound and energy efficient.